 Fatigue testing methods can be utilized to characterize material properties or component behavior during cycling loading.
 It is one of the most crucial elements of research and development, product safety and material verification programs.

-Fatigue testing measures how cyclic forces will affect a product or material over time, using varying loads, speeds and environmental conditions to create predictive patterns for material behavior.
-While a large portion of fatigue testing is performed to plot stress (S) against the number of cycles to failure (N) (also known as an S-N curve), it can also be useful for simulating specific scenarios, and investigating real-world failures.
+A fatigue test measures how cyclic forces will affect a product or material over time, using varying loads, speeds and environmental conditions to create predictive patterns for material behavior.
+While a large portion of fatigue tests are performed to plot stress (S) against the number of cycles to failure (N) (also known as an S-N curve), they can also be useful for simulating specific scenarios and investigating real-world failures.

 - Metals and Alloys

 The Element advantage